The Police Officer Said He Will Go Easy On Me If I Cooperate. Is That True?

 - The right to challenge the legality of any search after the stop in court.

 Drivers are usually considered to have knowledge or responsibility for what is in the vehicle they are operating.
-For example, a driver may be held responsible for any illegal substances or contraband found in the backseat by police.
+It is important to note that any driver can possibly be held responsible for illegal substances or contraband of any kind that is found by police.

-Passengers, on the other hand, are usually not held to have the same knowledge or responsibility of such items unless they are the owner of the vehicle, are in arm’s reach of the item, or some other indication that the item was theirs.
+However, passengers are not typically held to the same standard as are drivers.
+Passengers are not expected to have the knowledge or responsibility of the aforementioned items unless they are in fact the actual owner of the vehicle, or are within an easy arm’s reach of the item, or if there is some other possible reason or sign that the item is actually theirs.
 Depending on the type of stop and subsequent investigation, the passenger may have additional rights.
-Please call Sahn Law Firm – Attorneys at Law if you have been charged with a crime while being the driver or passenger in a vehicle.
+Please call Sahn Law Firm if you have been charged with a crime while being the driver or passenger in a vehicle.